Thumuss/truthfy/README.md

 # OPTIONS

-Theses functions hava a new named argument, called `sc` for symbol-convention.
+Theses functions have a new named argument, called `sc` for symbol-convention.

 You can add you own function to customise the render of the 0 and the 1.
 See examples.